hydrostatic equilibrium for a sphere

 Actually, one has should prove that the hydrostatic equilibrium spherically symmetric sphere is stable: i.e., that vanishingly small perturbations damp out and do NOT cause progressive change to some other structure.
 We do prove this below actually.

-7. Note we assuming surface tension is negligible which is always true on the scale of asteroids and larger.
+7. Note, we are assuming surface tension is negligible which is always true on the scale of asteroids and larger.
 Actually, small liquid drops in free fall are pulled into spherical shapes by surface tension.
-However, surface tension does act as shearing forces in many contexts.
+Also, surface tension does act as a shearing force in many contexts.
 It prevents liquid drops on a surface from spreading out into an infinitely thin layer.

-8. Now an arbitrary initial clump of fluid (with initially zero macroscopic kinetic energy) acting under only self-gravity and pressure will arrange itself into (i.e., relax to) a hydrostatic equilibrium spherically symmetric sphere.
+8. Now an arbitrary initial clump of fluid (with initially zero macroscopic kinetic energy and zero angular momentum relative to an inertial frame) acting under only self-gravity and pressure will arrange itself into (i.e., relax to) a hydrostatic equilibrium sphere.

 A pair of shearing forces are parallel, but do NOT act along the same line.
-Thus, they tend to make layers of a body slide over each other.
+Thus, they can cause layers of a body to slide relative to each other.

-In the case of any initial clump, the self-gravity and pressure acting in combination as shearing forces will keep moving fluid parcels around until they CANNOT anymore---which is when the clump has relaxed to the self-consistent solution---where there are NO shearing forces acting---which is just the hydrostatic equilibrium spherically symmetric sphere.
+In the case of any initial clump of fluid acted on by self-gravity and pressure acting in combination as shearing forces, fluid parcels will keep moving around until they CANNOT anymore---which is when the clump has relaxed to the self-consistent solution---where there are NO shearing forces acting and NO kinetic energy---which solution is just the hydrostatic equilibrium sphere.

 In astrophysical contexts, the waste heat will usually be radiated away as electromagnetic radiation (EMR).